eccentricfae/Led-Matrix/README.md

 TODO:
-- edit the mani picture of the matrix to look nicer?
 - take a better main picture of the matrix (without the "input device")?
-- more intricate introduction?
-- ideas behind the design od the matrix? (in INTRODUCTION or separate heading?)
 - explaining some of the code (or nah cuz too long?)
--table of contents if the page here gets too long
 # LED-MATRIX
 ## SUMMARY
 Hi all!
 This repo is a project with which I wanted to test my knowledge of digital circuit design, following the end of one of my college classes.